LordEidi/wombag/README.md

 **Wombag** is a lightweight, self-hostable read it later service, supporting the [Wallabag API](https://app.wallabag.it/api/doc).

 _This is still work in progress!
 Expect things to crash and burn on a regular basis.
-Said that, the current version can save and retrieve entries, updates starred and archived flags and deletes whatever you ask to be deleted.
-Rest to follow..._
+Said that, the current version can save and retrieve entries, updates starred and archived flags, it deletes whatever you ask to be deleted and it handles tags.
+Don't expect annotations to work somewhen soon, it is a mess (different API URL, different authentication)_

 If you are looking for a lightweight service to store and manage websites and links in, then **Wombag** might be for you:

 - **Wombag** supports the core functionality of the _Wallabag v2 API_.
 So that you can use your preferred Wallabag Apps and Clients with **Wombag**.
 - **Wombag** is not based on a scripting engine but is compiled into a _native binary_ for your platform.
 This makes **Wombag** _very lightweight_.
 Just take the application and run it on your server.
+The application takes care of creating config files it needs when they are not found on a system.
 - **Wombag** makes use of [Gorm](http://jinzhu.me/gorm/) to store its data in a database.
 We use SQLite3 as our database of choice.
 But you may use PostgreSQL, MS SQL Server or MySQL, if you prefer or need some more oomph at the data layer.
 - **Wombag** currently does not have its own web frontend.
 But there is the wombagcli command line interface to configure users and manage the data.
-Which also means there is no admin UI exposed to the world.
+Which also means there is no admin UI exposed to the world and dog.

 ## Components ##

 **Wombag** consists of two parts:

-- The **wombagd** daemon is the server part, accepting links, doing the readability magic and serving your links to your clients.
+- The **wombagd** daemon is the server part, accepting links, doing the readability magic and serving the stored links to your clients.
 Run the daemon on a server and point your clients towards it.
 - The **wombagcli** admin client, running on the commandline.
 With this client you can manage your users and devices, as well as the links and websites you want to store in **Wombag**.
 You could even automate some interaction with **Wombag** with the help of this tool.
 Like fetching mails and adding the links in them to **Wombag**, or something like that.

 ## Status ##

 **Wombag** is still under development:

-- the Wallabag v2 API is about 85% supported for now (PUT, GET, DELETE, PATCH Entries, a little bit of Tags.
-No such things as Attributes yet.
-But they are a bit special on the Wallabag API anyway.
-They have a different entry point to the rest, as example).
+- the Wallabag v2 API is about 95% supported for now (PUT, GET, DELETE, PATCH Entries and Tags.
+No such thing as Attributes.
+Attributes are a bit special on the Wallabag API anyway.
+They have a different entry point to the regular API, as example).
 - there is also no such thing as multi-user support.
 While you can configure multiple users and devices, all those users will see the same data.
 This is definitely a planned feature, but not yet done (you might help out, if you need this quicker).
 - **Wombag** will not have a web UI for a while (isn't planned, but never say never).
-But there is our CLI interface which helps you in managing your data and users.
+But there is our CLI interface which helps you in managing your data and users right from the commandline.
 - **Wombag** does not support TLS on its own.
 Make sure to have a proxy like Nginx in front of Wombag for that.
-See below for configuration hints on that.
+See below for configuration examples on that.

 We mostly test and use **Wombag** with the Firefox Wallabag App as well as with [Wallabag Pro](https://itunes.apple.com/gb/app/wallabag-pro/id1187619443) on iOS.
 YMMV if you use different clients.